Attributing the supernova remnant RCW 89 to the jittering jets explosion mechanism: Acknowledgements

 \section{Acknowledgements}

-I thank Manuel C. Peitsch for providing panel (b) of Figure \ref{Fig:RCW89Optical}.
-This research has made use of \textit{Aladin sky atlas} developed at CDS, Strasbourg Observatory, France (\citealt{Aladin1, Aladin2, aladin3}).
+I thank Manuel C. Peitsch for providing panel (b) of Figure \ref{Fig:RCW89Optical}. {{ I thank an anonymous referee for helpful comments that improved the presentation of the results. }} This research has made use of \textit{Aladin sky atlas} developed at CDS, Strasbourg Observatory, France (\citealt{Aladin1, Aladin2, aladin3}).
 I thank the Charles Wolfson Academic Chair at the Technion for the support.